OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/overview.rst

 OpenNebula Sunstone is a Graphical User Interface (GUI) intended for both end users and administrators that simplifies the typical management operations in private and hybrid cloud infrastructures.
 OpenNebula Sunstone allows easily managing all OpenNebula resources and performing typical operations on them.

 |admin_view|

+OpenNebula Fireedge is a web server built using Node.js.
+Its purposes is twofold:

+ - extra functionality for :ref:`sunstone <sunstone>`
+ - :ref:`oneprovision <ddc_usage>` web interface.

+Fireedge uses as a Node.js :ref:`OpenNebula Cloud API <introapis>` wrapper, to communicate with oned's XMLRPC API.

 How Should I Read this Chapter
 ================================================================================